 /private/etc/apache2/httpd.conf.
 The default httpd.conf file supplied by Apple does not enable CGI programs, so it must be modified so that it can use Panoramax.cgi to communicate with Panorama Server.
 The first time you start Apache on a computer, Panorama will determine the patches necessary for the httpd.conf file.
 Before actually making the patch changes permanent, Panorama will display the exact changes it is about to make.
 Lines that will be removed are shown in red, lines that will be added are shown in green.

-Note: If you trust Panorama to make any necessary patches and don’t want it bother you with display of the necessary changes, uncheck the Display and confirm httpd.conf configuration changes option.
+Note: If you trust Panorama to make any necessary patches and don’t want it to bother you with display of the necessary changes, uncheck the Display and confirm httpd.conf configuration changes option.
 If this option is unchecked Panorama will just go ahead and make the changes without asking you.

 if you want to make the changes yourself manually, you can do that instead.
 To reveal the location of the httpd.conf file, click on the gear icon and choose Reveal httpd.conf in Finder from the popup menu.